What Are the Possible Side Effects? continued...

 Eat small, frequent meals.
 The small stomach created by weight loss surgery can only hold so much.
 Eating large meals can cause problems.
 Many people with obesity are binge eaters.
 Adapting to eating smaller meals can be a challenge.

-.
+Commit to good nutrition.
 Ask a dietitian to help you create a plan that will get you all the nutrients you need.

 Exercise.
 It helps you keep the weight off, and it's often easier after weight loss surgery, because losing weight may have helped your joints.